 Nope, sorry.
 Items cannot be sold after receiving them in exchange for a review.

-5. Realistically, what kinds of items will I be reviewing?
+9. Realistically, as an Amazon reviewer, what kinds of items will I be testing?

-6. Do I need to have a blog or a social media following to become an Amazon Vine Member?
+10. Do I need to have a blog or a social media following to become an Amazon Vine member?

-If you add social media and/or blog links to your Amazon profile page, it may help you be chosen based on the size of your following.
-Or possibly, you could stand out based on the niche demographic that’s already following you (e.g., you have a popular "mommy blog" and you’d like to review children’s products, or you’ve gained popularity as an avid book reviewer by posting all over Twitter, Instagram, and your blog).
+If you add social media and/or blog links to your Amazon profile page, it may help you be chosen, based on the size of your following.
+Or possibly, you could stand out based on the niche demographic that’s already following you (e.g., you have a popular parenting website and you’d like to review children’s products, or you’ve gained popularity as an avid book reviewer by posting all over Twitter, Instagram, and your website).

-Tip: If you do have a strong social following, try posting your reviews to your followers who are interested in the product.
+TIP: If you have a strong social media presence, try posting your reviews to your followers who are interested in the product.
 They may click the link and naturally vote that your review was helpful, which would increase your reviewer ranking.

-7. Can I review products on Amazon without becoming an Amazon Vine member?
+11. Can I review products for free on Amazon without becoming an Amazon Vine member?

-- SnagShout: A popular site for many die-hard Amazon shoppers — look for nice discounts across an array of categories like Clothing & Jewelry, Electronics, Sports & Outdoors, Home & Garden, Beauty & Health, and Under $5.
+You can start by checking out SnagShout.com.
+It’s a popular site for many die-hard Amazon shoppers — look for nice discounts across an array of categories like Clothing & Jewelry, Electronics, Sports & Outdoors, Home & Garden, Beauty & Health, and Under $5.